awderh/quill-local-draft/README.md

 # Highlights

 - Automatic saving: throttled to 1s (default) between keystrokes
-- Automatic loading - if a conflict occurs, the user is warned.
+- Automatic loading - if a conflict occurs between current editor contents (e.g., those via an HTML initial load by Quill), the user is warned.
 You may choose to extend the UI for this.

 # Getting Started